How to Relist on Shopify to Increase Product Visibility

 💡 Expert tips:

-Step 3: Select all the listing you want to relist to Shopify
+Step 3: Select all the listings you want to relist to Shopify

 (Yes, Crosslist does bulk delist and relist your listings, so you’ll save a ton of time!)